Nynros/InternetSecurity/README.txt

 # InternetSecurity

 Topic: DNS Settings
-    Change the DNS settings on your internet-router to Quad9, its privacy focused (https://www.quad9.net/) Find the IP-adress on the back at your router (mostly https://192.168.0.1) Find the Name of the Admin-User on the back of your router Find the Password on the back of your router
+    Change the DNS settings on your internet-router to Quad9, it's privacy focused (https://www.quad9.net/) Find the IP-adress on the back at your router (mostly https://192.168.0.1) Find the Name of the Admin-User on the back of your router Find the Password on the back of your router